Vegan Banana Almond Cake with “Cream Cheese” Frosting

 - Whisk flour, baking powder, baking soda, and sea salt in a large bowl to blend well.
 Set aside.

 - Place dates, reserved water, almond butter, banana puree, and vanilla extract into a blender, and blend until smooth, then whisk this blended mixture into the flour mixture until well blended.
 Whisk in the cider vinegar until bubbles form.
 Transfer cake batter to prepared pans and bake cakes until tester inserted into center comes out clean, about 30 minutes.
 Cool cakes completely in pan on rack, about 1 hour.
 Cut around sides of pan to loosen.
-Turn cakes out onto platter; peel off parchment paper.
+Turn cakes out onto platter; peel off parchment paper, then slice in half horizontally to make 4 layers.

 - To make the frosting, combine all ingredients in a high speed blender and blend until completely smooth.
 Pour into a bowl and place in the freezer until the consistency of stiffly whipped cream (about 30-45 minutes depending on how warm it has gotten.
 Once it is ready place in the refrigerator until ready to assemble.